Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Broncos have been favored by 4 points or more three times this season and have covered the spread in two of them.

-- Boise State's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Boise State's games this year have hit the over on two of six set point totals (33.3%).

-- Boise State is 4-2 against the spread and 3-3 overall this season when the team records more than 16.2 points.
+- Boise State is 4-2 against the spread and 3-3 overall this season when the team notches more than 16.2 points.

-- When Boise State churns out over 280.8 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Boise State churns out over 280.8 yards, the team is 4-2 against the spread and 3-3 overall.

 - The Broncos have turned the ball over eight times this season, one fewer than the Falcons have forced (9).